openmobilityfoundation/curb-data-specification/curbs/README.md

   - A [Curb Area](#curb-area) is a larger area of interest, such as a neighborhood or corridor, that could be used to show proximity, approaches, conflicts, circling, or other activity.
 Curb areas are *optional*.
+  - A [Curb Policy](#curb-area) A Policy object is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
+Curb policies are *optional*.

 ## Table of Contents